Your writing can leave more than just footprints in the sand

 Although the context and sense of the words are often associated with things that are passing or shifting, the original meaning was one of spirituality.

-The words come from a poem by Mary Stevenson.
+The words come from the footprint poem by Mary Stevenson.
 While my article has been about writers, it is only right that I should include the poem in full so you can understand the original meaning.

 Footprints in the Sand